Top 10 Romantic Activities

 1. RE-DISCOVER THE ROMANTIC IN YOU - Rarotonga has a centre of high mountains clothed in lush rainforest and fringed by white sandy beaches.
 At The Rarotongan, drift into a deep sleep to the sound of the waves pounding on the distant coral reef, then awake refreshed, walk along Aroa Beach hand in hand, feel the soft sea breeze on your cheek, sip a fresh papaya (pawpaw) juice and thrill to the dawn of a new day in Paradise.
 Pure bliss.
-Pure Rarotongan Beach Resort & Spa.
+Pure Rarotongan Beach Resort & Lagoonarium.

 2. HONEYMOON ON RAROTONGA … OR EXCHANGE YOUR VOWS HERE! - For the ultimate in romance exchange your vows on the long white sandy shores of Aroa Beach lapped by Rarotonga’s beautiful Lagoon of Love (Aroa Lagoon) right here in front of the Cook Islands’ signature resort, The Rarotongan Beach Resort & Spa.
 Be surrounded by island serenaders, fragrant garlands, the soft popping of champagne bubbles and the golden light of the setting sun.
 For your truly memorable way to say "I do" you need be on Rarotonga just 3 full working days before the Big Day, and your marriage is legally recognized throughout the world.
 Or, renew your vows as a very special anniversary present!
 Whether wedding, honeymoon or renewal, sharing it in Rarotonga is the essence of romance.

-3. EXPERIENCE THE UNDERWATER WONDERLAND - At Aroa Lagoon Marine Reserve, the protected marine sanctuary in front of The Rarotongan Beach Resort & Spa, you can walk straight in off the beach and snorkel in an underwater wonderland amongst rainbow-coloured fishes such as the friendly array of butterfly fish, sunset wrasses and parrot fishes, sheltered from the open ocean by the natural coral reef.
+3. EXPERIENCE THE UNDERWATER WONDERLAND - At Aroa Lagoon Marine Sanctuary, the protected marine sanctuary in front of The Rarotongan Beach Resort & Spa, you can walk straight in off the beach and snorkel in an underwater wonderland amongst rainbow-coloured fishes such as the friendly array of butterfly fish, sunset wrasses and parrot fishes, sheltered from the open ocean by the natural coral reef.
 Simply amazing!
-Captain Tama’s Lagoon Cruises offer glass-bottom boat trips in the Muri and Tikioki areas, off-boat snorkelling and a beach BBQ on a deserted isle.
+Koka Lagoon Cruises and Captain Tama’s Lagoon Cruises offer glass-bottom boat trips in the Muri and Tikioki areas, off-boat snorkelling and a beach BBQ on a deserted isle.
 And several PADI & NAUI-qualified dive operators offer excellent ocean diving over the reef in warm, crystal clear waters with 100ft (30m) visibility amongst rays, whales, sharks and turtles.

 5. TAKE TO THE HILLS - Head into the lush rainforest interior to hear the island’s ancient stories and learn about traditional plants (such as Rarotonga’s Viagra, the nono!), either on 4WD with Raro Mountain Safari Tours (Rarotonga’s most popular tour!) or on foot with guide Pa.
 Hike into the Takitumu Conservation Area to see one of the world’s rarest little birds, the endangered kakerori, or simply set off from The Rarotongan to explore the waterfall, villages, plantations, back country roads and beaches.